Moarram/mircle/README.md

 ![pic 3](https://i.gyazo.com/50db767672beecbdae6e39b84a41f6c4.png)

 ## Theory
+I got this idea from a [Mathologer video](https://youtu.be/qhbuKbxJsk8).
+They have a great explanation of the concept.

 Let's start with 10 points for example, they are arranged counter-clockwise from 0 to 9.
 There is a "multiple" which we can adjust.
 The value of each point is multiplied by this multiple, and a line is drawn from the point to the result.